Krylov Complexity Under Hamiltonian Deformations and Toda Flows

 \section{Abstract}

 The quantum dynamics of a complex system can be efficiently described in Krylov space, the minimal subspace in which the dynamics unfolds.
-We apply the Krylov subspace method for Hamiltonian deformations, which provides a systematic way of constructing solvable models from known instances.
+We apply the Krylov subspace method to Hamiltonian deformations, which provides a systematic way to construct solvable models from known instances.
 In doing so, we relate the evolution of deformed and undeformed theories and investigate their complexity.
-For a certain class of deformations, the resulting Krylov subspace is unchanged, and we observe time evolutions with a reorganized basis.
+For a certain class of deformations, the resulting Krylov subspace remains unchanged, and time evolution takes place in a reorganized basis.
 The tridiagonal form of the generator in the Krylov space is maintained, and we obtain generalized Toda equations as a function of the deformation parameters.
 The imaginary-time-like evolutions can be described by real-time unitary ones.
 As possible applications, we discuss coherent Gibbs states for thermodynamic systems, for which we analyze the survival probability, spread complexity, Krylov entropy, and associated time-averaged quantities.
 We further discuss the statistical properties of random matrices and supersymmetric systems for quadratic deformations.